 A Note from Our President

 Truly, Kappa sisterhood is a lifelong commitment.
 As my peers and I look back on the past year with success, we must acknowledge the crucial role our network of alumni had in helping us achieve it.
 When it came to bringing our traditions back, many small details get lost.
 Reaching out to our alum for advice on how to take on these projects was critical to our success.
 And how our traditions have survived!
-This past May, Zeta Beta held a record-breaking in-person Marina Day - its first in two years - which raised over $6,000 for the Marina Petersen Abroad Scholarship.
-We brought back in-person Spinnings, Kappa Kisses, Grilled Cheese with KKGs, and Kappuccinos.
+This past May, Zeta Beta held a record-breaking in-person Marina Day - its first in two years - which raised over $6,670 for the Marina Petersen Abroad Scholarship.
+We brought back in-person Spinners, Kappa Kisses, Grilled Cheese with KKGs, and Kappuccinos.
 We started new traditions of our own, such as the Pink Lemonade Stand Challenge.
-Our first in-person recruitment this past fall brought us nineteen wonderful new sisters, as well as a sister who transferred from University of Wisconsin.
+In total, our chapter raised $9,468.56 and committed 1,092 hours to community service.
+This past spring we welcomed 29 new members!
 Despite so much time away from each other, our sisterhood is here and ever-expanding.
 We are so excited to recruit new girls to our sisterhood in the fall and expand our connections even further!